Join us for a unique, breathtaking stargazing experience at Cardrona this winter.

 In the second half of the tour, you’ll use our top of the line portable telescope to see (when visible):

-The Highlands, Maria & craters of our Moon
+The Highlands, Maria and craters of our Moon

 Rings of Saturn

-Your guide will explain what you’re looking at, & why it’s so cool!
+Your guide will explain what you’re looking at, and why it’s so cool!

 Schedule & pricing

-The schedule is subject to change & weather conditions
+The schedule is subject to change and weather conditions

 It will be pretty chilly up on the mountain at night, so bring plenty of layers.
-We can provide jackets & snow boots if needed
+We provide luxuriously warm Canada goose down jackets and snow boots

 The tour is not recommended for small children

 Stargazing is subject to weather conditions.
-A call will be made by 3pm each day & you will be informed if the tour is not running as scheduled
+A call will be made by 5pm each day and you will be informed if the tour is not running as scheduled